Insects for food. Twelve most delicious insect dishes Eating insects

 However, it is believed that the most delicious spiders are not tarantulas, but spiders from the Nephilidae family, which are eaten in New Guinea and Laos.
 These spiders taste like peanut butter when fried.

-Edible insects - the basic rules for eating
+Edible insects - basic rules for eating

 Ants